TomHodson/tomhodson.github.com/_posts/2024-05-29-sensor-community-emfcamp-workshop.md

 Change the sensors to "SDS011" and "BME280".

 Once you've registerd the sensor, its the data will start appearing on [the map!](https://maps.sensor.community).
+From your devices dashboard there's a data link, for the sensor I set up this morning it looks [like this.](https://maps.sensor.community/#16/52.0419/-2.3741)

 <!-- ### Optional: EMF collective project